mmjulkowska/MVApp/README.md

 #### Cluster Validation

-In the sub-tab "Cluster validation" you will find a message box displaying all the Dependent Variable for which ANOVA found significant effect of the clusters.
-In the graph below the message box you can find a box-plot representing individual clusters and the letters above the graph display significant groups calculated using Tukey.HSD test for pair-wise comparison.
+In the sub-tab "Cluster validation" you will find a message box displaying all the dependent variables for which ANOVA found significant effect of the clusters.
+In the graph below the message box you can find a box-plot representing individual clusters and the letters above the graph display significant groups calculated using Tukey.HSD test for pairwise comparison.

 ![08_hclust_10](https://user-images.githubusercontent.com/14832460/38467547-c511dfa0-3b42-11e8-8f4d-265696cfcb6c.png)

-You can view individual Dependent Variables by selecting them from a drop-down menu "View" above the box-plot.
+You can view individual dependent variables by selecting them from a drop-down menu "View" above the box-plot.

 ![08_hclust_11](https://user-images.githubusercontent.com/14832460/38467548-c5341b9c-3b42-11e8-98d2-78e5378d97ac.png)